 Why Do You Need to Know Your SPLH?

 Understanding this labor metric is important because it tells you how productive and efficient your staff members are.
-You can figure out whether you can save more money by cutting staff or by keeping your current number of employees.
+You can figure out whether you can save more money by scheduling more or fewer staff.
 Keep in mind that sales per labor hour varies quite a lot depending on the type of business you run, time of day, and other factors.
 For example, the SPLH of a restaurant during the lunch rush is likely to be a lot higher than at closing time.

 When using SPLH as a measure of productivity, you need to carefully consider how much profit your sales make and how much you pay your employees.
 This can help you find a sales per labor hour that best suits your business’ needs.
 Once you figure this number out, you can use it to fine-tune your employee scheduling.
 For example, if you need a higher number of sales per labor hour, you may want to remove some scheduled shifts to achieve your target or hire less experienced workers to staff your busier shifts.